Aging and Exercise Leads to Healthy Aging

 Get at least 30 minutes of activity that makes you breathe hard on most days.
 If you can talk without any trouble, you are not working hard enough.
 If you can’t talk at all, you’re working too hard.

 When you have strong muscles…. you can get up from a chair by yourself, lift your grandchildren and help keep yourself from falling.

 A good sense of balance can help prevent falls.
 Try standing on one foot, then the other.
 Get up from a chair without using your hands or arms.

-Stretching and remaining limber will make it easier to reach down to tie your shoes or look over your shoulder when you drive.
+Stretching will make it easier to reach down to tie your shoes or look over your shoulder when you drive.

 Aging and Exercise

-You can even turn your own need for exercise into an extra income producing idea by selling your exercise time.
+You can even turn your own need for exercise into an extra income.
+Producing ideas by selling your exercise time.
 Many people today love their dogs but have little time to walk them for exercise.
-Here is your opportunity to earn dog walking income while doing something important for your own health.
+Here is your opportunity to earn dog-walking income.
+And while doing something important for your own health.

 The Unexpected Benefits of Exercise for Seniors